pm67nz/hpc_training/_lessons/008-data_transfer.md

 ### Transferring large amounts of data (500GB or more)

 [Globus](https://www.globus.org) provides a fast file transfer service that is suitable for large data volumes.
 Globus requires two endpoints, on at your institution, and on the HPC.
-Data transfer sessions can be set up and monitored on the Global webpage.
+Data transfer sessions can be set up and monitored on the Globus webpage.
 Globus also provides APIs:

  * [Globus Auth](https://docs.globus.org/api/auth/)
  * [Globus Transfer API](https://docs.globus.org/api/transfer/)